astropy/reproject/docs/explanation/footprints.rst

+.. _footprints:

 ****************
 Footprint arrays
 ****************

-As described for example in :doc:`celestial`, all reprojection functions in this package return a data array (the reprojected values) and a footprint array, which shows which pixels in the new reprojected data fell inside the original image.
+As described for example in :ref:`celestial`, all reprojection functions in this package return a data array (the reprojected values) and a footprint array, which shows which pixels in the new reprojected data fell inside the original image.